 The New Brunswick Association of Social Workers (NBASW) accompanies many other professional organizations in positioning itself against all forms of conversion and reparative therapies, hereby referred to as conversion therapy.
-Conversion therapy involves an array of interventions that aim to alter same-sex attractions with the goal of promoting heterosexuality (George, 2017; Bright, 2004).
+In recognizing that sexual orientation and gender identify are distinct yet interconnected concepts (Grasso, Goldhammer, Funk, King, Reisner, Mayer & Keuroghlian, 2019), conversion therapy describes any intervention that aims to alter same-sex attraction and/or gender identity with the aim to promote heterosexuality and/or cisgenderism (George, 2017; Bright, 2004; Turban, Beckwith, Reisner & Keuroghlian, 2019).
 Some interventions include the use of medication, religious rites, behavioural, cognitive, and cognitive-behavioural strategies, as well as individual and group counselling.
-All of these interventions are done with the purpose of achieving heterosexuality (Bright, 2004; Christianson, 2005; American Psychological Association, 2009).
+All of these interventions are done with the purpose of achieving heterosexuality and/or cisgenderism (Bright, 2004; Christianson, 2005; American Psychological Association, 2009).